se7enxweb/exponentialbasic/README.md

 - Example usage via web browser using eZ User URL: https://basic.demo.ezpublish.one/user/login
 - Example usage via web browser using eZ Admin URL: https://admin.basic.demo.ezpublish.one/user/login

+Note: YOur done now.
+Enjoy the free software and a healthy snack. :)

+# Documentation

+Further documentation can be read from the documentation directory README.

+# Further Information about eZ Publish Basic Kernel

 ## History of Authentication in eZ publish v1 through v2.3

 - Since it's creation eZ publish v2 authentication information was stored in the database (MySQL / Postgres) using the database provided functions to convert private password strings into once secure MySQL based MD5 Hashes.